-The purpose of this document is to describe the knowledge representation infrastructure in MOLTO.
-It clarifies the expectations concerning the back-end infrastructure, serving the various MOLTO knowledge engineering tasks.
+The purpose of this document is to obtain a clear picture of the expectations concerning the back-end infrastructure, serving the various MOLTO knowledge engineering tasks.
 It is based on the summary and analysis of the requirements gathered from the case studies, from grammar development, and from the partners.
-The scope of the deliverable covers presentation of the requirements, specification and description of the MOLTO Knowledge Representation Infrastructure (KRI).
+The scope of the deliverable covers presentation of the requirements and specification of the MOLTO Knowledge Representation Infrastructure (KRI).

 Blending these expectations with previous experience in knowledge engineering, and adding a pinch of common sense, we come up with the specification of the MOLTO Knowledge Representation Infrastructure.
-This KRI is the data modeling and manipulation backbone of the entire project, aiming to serve semi-automatic creation of abstract grammars from ontologies; deriving ontologies from grammars, and instance level knowledge from NL.
+This KRI is the data modeling and manipulation backbone of the entire project, aiming to serve semiautomatic creation of abstract grammars from ontologies; deriving ontologies from grammars, and instance level knowledge from NL.
 In terms of retrieval, NL queries will be transformed to semantic queries and the resulting knowledge, expressed back in NL.